pyOpenSci/python-package-guide/tutorials/get-to-know-hatch.md

 Next, set tests to false in the `[template.plugins.default]` table.

-While tests are important, setting tests to true will create a more complex pyproject.toml file.
-That we won't need to use in this beginner friendly tutorial series.
+While tests are important, setting the tests configuration in Hatch to `true` will create a more complex pyproject.toml file.
+You won't need to use this feature in this beginner friendly tutorial series but we will introduce it in later tutorials.

 Your config.toml file should look something like the one below.
 It's ok if you have